 Parents are encouraged to participate in their student's education as well as school activities, events, and celebrations.
-This year we had twice as many parents participate in our PAC and ELAC meetings.
+This year we had nearly four times as many parents participate from our target number in our PAC and ELAC meetings totaling 957 participating this year.
 On the school survey, 98% said that they feel encouraged to participate this year, which is a +12 point increase from the previous year.